How to Catch a Raccoon with a Live Trap

 Where to Inspect

-You want to pick areas that have high activity from raccoons.
+You want to pick areas with high raccoon activity.
 These animals are most likely searching your property for food.
-Areas where trash is stored, as well as any vegetation will most likely be spots where raccoons are most active.
-If your property is near a wooded area or a body of water, raccoons might be near these areas as well.
+Areas where trash and vegetation are stored are likely to be spots where raccoons are most active.
+If your property is near a wooded area or a body of water, raccoons might also be near these areas.

 What to Look For

 Because raccoons are nocturnal animals, any damage will be done at night.
-There are certain signs that signal raccoon activity, such as trash cans that are pushed over, damaged gardens, and raccoon tracks.
-These tracks will look like tiny hands that are about 2 to 3 inches wide.
+Certain signs signal raccoon activity, such as trash cans that are pushed over, damaged gardens, and raccoon tracks.
+These tracks will look like tiny hands about 2 to 3 inches wide.
 If raccoons are trying to enter your attic, you might see damaged roof shingles.

 Treatment

-Now that you have identified your pest animal as a raccoon and taken note of areas where it is most active, you can use your live trap.
-Be sure to wear gloves when handling the trap to prevent leaving your scent.
-If a raccoon picks up a human scent on the trap, it will avoid the trap, which will make it ineffective.
+Now that you have identified your pest animal as a raccoon and noted areas where it is most active, you can use your live trap.
+Wear gloves when handling the trap to prevent leaving your scent.
+If a raccoon picks up a human scent on the trap, it will avoid the trap, making it ineffective.

-By now, you should have taken note of areas with high raccoon activity.
-These areas are where you will put your trap.
+By now, you should have noted areas with high raccoon activity.
+These are where you will put your trap.
 Be sure to place your trap on an even surface.
-A raccoon might push or knock over the trap in order to reach the bait inside.
-Place a brick or weight on top of the trap to avoid this.
+A raccoon might push or knock over the trap to reach the bait inside.
+To avoid this, place a brick or weight on top of the trap.

 Live Trap

 Using the proper bait will increase your chances of catching a raccoon.
 These animals prefer sweet foods such as marshmallows.
 The bait should be placed near the back of the trap.
-This ensures that the raccoon will need to step on the trigger plate in order to reach the food.
+This ensures the raccoon must step on the trigger plate to reach the food.

 You will then set your trap by pushing on the door lock and lifting the door plate.
 Keep the door plate lifted while pulling the trigger arm forward to set it.
 You will know it is set when the trigger arm's hook catches the door.